NVIDIA Corporation

 Government Agency/Stepparent Adoption:

 Legal representation up to the maximum shown in the Schedule of Benefits in a governmental agency or stepparent adoption.
 An uncontested adoption does not involve significant disputed issues.
 This benefit does not include: (1) contested termination of parental rights; (2) fees for a court-appointed attorney for the child; or (3) adoptions(s) made through any agency other than a governmental agency.
 A contested adoption requires more than five hours of attorney time and involves disputed issues.
+If the amount of an attorney’s time for uncontested adoption exceeds the maximum shown in the Schedule of Benefits, or if the adoption becomes contested, then coverage will terminate and the Member will be responsible for any additional legal fees.

 Juvenile Court Proceeding:

 Services related to the representation of the dependent child of a Member/Covered Family Member in any juvenile court proceeding, provided the child’s interest is not in conflict with the Member’s and/or Covered Family Member’s interest.
+This benefit does not cover any matter that falls outside the jurisdiction of juvenile court or any matter that may be considered a felony.

 Civil Matters